Afghan president to expel U.S. special forces from key province

 The decision was reached at a Sunday meeting of the Afghan National Security Council, chaired by Karzai, Faizi said.

-"The Ministry of Defence was assigned to make sure all U.S. special forces are out of the province within two weeks," he said.
+"The Ministry of Defense was assigned to make sure all U.S. special forces are out of the province within two weeks," he said.

+"After a thorough discussion, it became clear that armed individuals named as U.S. special forces stationed in Wardak province were engaging in harassing, annoying, torturing and even murdering innocent people," Faizi added.

 A statement from the NATO-led International Security Assistance Force (ISAF) in Afghanistan said: "US Forces Afghanistan is aware of the reporting of Presidential spokesman Aimal Faizi's comments today.
 We take all allegations of misconduct seriously and go to great lengths to determine the facts surrounding them.